Thanhtu18/workshop-template/content/5-Workshop/_index.md

 + **Content Delivery** - Deploy Next.js application on S3, distribute globally via CloudFront with low latency, and protect with AWS WAF against common web attacks.

-+ **DevSecOps Pipeline** - Automate the build, test, and deploy process using CodePipeline and CodeBuild, integrate security scanning with CodeGuru, and manage infrastructure as code with CloudFormation.
++ **DevOps Pipeline** - Automate the build, test, and deploy process using CodePipeline and CodeBuild, integrate security scanning with CodeGuru, and manage infrastructure as code with CloudFormation.

 #### Content